Skip to main content

 The industrial revolution continued for over a century, its innovations completely transforming the economic and demographic profile of western society.
 Prior to the revolution, the west was largely agrarian.
 Low productivity resulted in slow economic growth.
 As the effects of the revolution unspooled, more and more people moved to cities seeking economic opportunities.
 Rapid technological progress in agriculture, including mechanical solutions like the seed drill and mechanical reaper, contributed to far greater crop yields while requiring fewer farmers.

-The sociological impact of the industrial revolution was initially negative for many people.
-Transitioning from mercantilism to early free market capitalism resulted in horrific working conditions for early factory workers.
+The sociological impact of the Industrial Revolution was initially negative for many people.
+Transitioning from mercantilism to early free-market capitalism resulted in horrific working conditions for early factory workers.
 Increased productivity contributed to increased expectations of productivity, which resulted in brutally long workdays, an increase in child labour, and troubling exploitation of subjugated peoples in colonies around the world.

-Liberty came slowly to the working poor in cities across the western world.
+Liberty came slowly to the working poor in cities across the Western world.
 It was nearly a century after the revolution began before the United Kingdom introduced its first labour laws targeted at factory workers—restricting working hours for children under thirteen to nine hours per day.
 It would take until the early 20th century before the abolition of child labour and the introduction of minimum wages.
-Industry eventually paved the way to health, wealth, and prosperity for countless millions, but the path to modernity would be a difficult one.
+The industry eventually paved the way to health, wealth, and prosperity for countless millions, but the path to modernity would be a difficult one.

-When examining the industrial revolution’s consequences on society, we see the way that new ideas and technologies can usher in a golden age of commerce and social advancement.
+When examining the Industrial Revolution’s consequences on society, we see the way that new ideas and technologies can usher in a golden age of commerce and social advancement.
 We also see the potential cost of such a transition.
-Before leading us into the modern age with all its benefits, the industrial revolution brought untold suffering, poverty, illness, and death to the working class and to colonized peoples around the world.
+Before leading us into the modern age with all its benefits, the Industrial Revolution brought untold suffering, poverty, illness, and death to the working class and to colonized peoples around the world.
 It introduced new ecological challenges—such as carbon emissions from burning fossil fuels—that humanity still needs to reckon with.

 The age of the automobile

 In 1900, major cities like New York contained tens or even hundreds of thousands of horses.
-Where today we debate environmental issues like air quality and carbon emissions, debates at the time centered on manure.
+Where today, we debate environmental issues like air quality and carbon emissions, debates at the time centred on manure.
 Each horse could produce up to thirty pounds of manure every day.
 Multiplied by many thousands of horses per city, this meant that streets were effectively paved in manure.
 Cities were built to accommodate horses.
 Stables existed where we might expect parking lots and automotive shops to be today.
 Young men might find work as farriers, ostlers, wheelwrights, stablemasters, and coachmen.

 1873 photo of a steam powered bus in France.
 Early automobile concepts explored a variety of fuels and modes of propulsion, including electric and steam powered vehicles.